Oldsmobile V8 engine: J-2 Golden Rocket

 Introduced in the middle of the 1957 model year, the 1957 and 1958 J-2 Golden Rocket had three two-barrel (twin choke) carburetors with a vacuum-operated linkage.
 Only the center carburetor was mechanically connected to the throttle pedal, and it was the only one equipped with a choke.
 When the center carburetor was opened to 60° or more engine vacuum drawn from the windshield wiper pump would simultaneously open the front and rear carburetors.
 These carburetors did not open progressively; they were either open or closed.
 The J-2 engine also had a slightly thinner head gasket, raising compression to 10.0:1.
 It was advertised with gross power and torque ratings of 312 hp at 4600 rpm and 415 lbft at 2800 rpm.
-Oldsmobile charged $83 for the J-2 option with the three-speed manual (or in the 98), $314 dollars with the automatic.
+Oldsmobile charged $83 for the J-2 option with the three-speed manual (or in the 98), $314 with the automatic.

 In practice, owners who did not regularly drive hard enough to engage the front and rear carburetors experienced problems with the linkage and carburetor throats becoming clogged, and some J-2-equipped cars had the front and rear carburetors removed and blocked off.
 Moreover, correct tuning was a continual headache.
 The package was expensive to produce, and Oldsmobile discontinued it after 1958.